 This shows the users with the most completions, and longest streaks.
 It is updated multiple times during the day programmatically.

-Would you like to guest post?
-Email your article to email@example.com, and we'll review it!
+Would you like to add to the curriculum?
+Email your article to firstname.lastname@example.org, and we'll review it!

 Topics often include (but are definitely not limited to):